vnpedroso/dbt_postgres_airbnb/README.md

 2. Decompress RAW_TABLES.zip file

-3. Add your credentials to the creating_raw_tables.py, run the script once!
+3. Run the script _creating_raw_tables.py_.
+Type your postgres username and password when required.
 Afterwards your tables will have been created.
 Replace the necessary info in the script (username, password, file path, etc.)

 # create your profiles.yml file